Beaglier

 Beaglier Personality

-Beagliers are known as friendly dogs, making them affectionate companions for individuals and families alike.
+Beagliers are one of the dog breeds known as friendly dogs, making them affectionate companions for individuals and families alike.

 These charming dogs are typically friendly, outgoing, and sociable, showing genuine affection towards their human family members.
 They thrive on companionship and enjoy spending time with people, often forming strong bonds with their owners.